merongivian/negasonic/README.md

 end
 ```

-if you want to play notes at the same time then use multiple cycles
+If you want to play notes at the same time then use multiple cycles

 ```ruby
 cycle do